daycry/schemas/docs/core/structures.md

 ### ForeignKey

 Represents a foreign key constraint.
+Some drivers may return column identifiers as arrays; these are reduced to the first element during construction.

 ```php
 class ForeignKey extends Mergeable